till-h/piphone/doc/twilio.md

 3. Javascript -- client-side program flow and Twilio Device to allow browser-based voice calls

 ## Using the minimal app
-1. ~~Start ngrok~~

-        ~~ngrok http 5000~~

-2. ~~Enter the ngrok URL as the Twilio application endpoint for voice.
-Ensure that the Twilio voice App for this application has the correct ngrok endpoint.
-It should be `http://aabb1122.ngrok.io/voice`; the Flask app serves the voice TwiML at this address.~~
-1. The TwiML response is now saved on the Twilio Cloud.
+1. The TwiML response is made available as a TwiML Bin, https://www.twilio.com/console/runtime/twiml-bins.

-1. Enable the virtualenv if you set one up, `piphone/bin/activate`
+1. Enable the virtualenv if you set one up, something like `source piphone/bin/activate`.

 3. Start the Flask http server application